arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 ![Connecting Alvik to the PC](assets/connecting_alvik.gif)

-***As a good practice, to prevent the Alvik from falling off the table, turn it OFF when you are programming it..***
+***As a good practice, to prevent the Alvik from falling off the table, turn it OFF when you are programming it.***

 ***For Alvik to be recognized by your computer, it must be turned OFF.***

 **5. **Once Alvik is connected to the PC, connect it to the Arduino Lab for MicroPython and open the _main.py_ file in the Alvik folder.
-Once the file is opened let's replace the `import demo` statement by `import obstacle_avoider`.
+Once the file is opened let's replace the `import demo` statement with `import obstacle_avoider`.

 ![Connecting Alvik to the IDE](assets/connecting_alvik_ide.gif)

-*** If you want to go back to the out of the box experience where you could select between red, green and blue programs, you only need to modify the _main.py_ again replacing the `import obstacle_avoider` statement by `import demo`.***
+*** If you want to go back to the out-of-the-box experience where you could select between red, green and blue programs, you only need to modify the _main.py_ again replacing the `import obstacle_avoider` statement with `import demo`.***

 **6. **The last step is to move the _obstacle_avoider.py_ file from the local repository to Alvik's memory.

 ![Moving file from local to Alvik's memory](assets/local2memory.gif)

-You are now all set, disconnect Alvik from the computer, put some obstacles around Alvik, turn it ON and see how Alvik navigates around your room avoiding them.
+You are now all set, disconnect Alvik from the computer, put some obstacles around Alvik, turn it ON, and see how Alvik navigates around your room avoiding them.

 ### Next Steps

-* There are a set of already build examples that will help you to better understand how Alvik works, you can download them from [this link](https://github.com/arduino/arduino-alvik-mpy/archive/refs/tags/0.2.0.zip), unzip them in your already created _alvik_ folder and you will be able to see them straight away in the Arduino Labs for MicroPython IDE.
+* There is a set of already built examples that will help you to better understand how Alvik works, you can download them from [this link](https://github.com/arduino/arduino-alvik-mpy/archive/refs/tags/0.2.0.zip), unzip them in your already created _alvik_ folder and you will be able to see them straight away in the Arduino Labs for MicroPython IDE.
 *  If you want to learn more about how Alvik is built or which functions you can use to program it, visit the documentation in the [Docs space for Alvik](https://docs.arduino.cc/hardware/alvik/) and follow the respective [Alvik's User Manual]((https://docs.arduino.cc/hardware/alvik/user-manual) to know more about how to build incredible projects with your robot!
-* If you want to follow step-by-step guided projects following a educational approach to learn MicroPython and robotics topics with Alvik, follow the [Explore Robotics in MicroPython](https://courses.arduino.cc/explore-robotics-micropython/) course.
+* If you want to follow step-by-step guided projects following an educational approach to learn MicroPython and robotics topics with Alvik, follow the [Explore Robotics in MicroPython](https://courses.arduino.cc/explore-robotics-micropython/) course.